burnhc/connect-dots/README.md

 # Connect the Dots
 ![screenshot](screenshot.jpg)
-Draw lines between dots on a React web canvas, built in CSE331.
+Draw lines between dots on a React web canvas.
 This was my first exposure to React.js.

 Deployed at: https://burnhc.github.io/connect-dots/